 What Does Your Midwife Do?

-Like a doctor or an OB, your midwife can provide care before, during, or after your pregnancy.
+Like an obstetrician/gynecologist (OB-gyn), your midwife can provide care before, during, or after your pregnancy.
 Your midwife will:

 - Provide family planning and preconception care